Taking Care of Chicks in the Winter thumbnail image

 BENEFITS OF WINTER CHICKS

-Traditionally, chicks hatch in the spring and spend the season growing and maturing.
-This means that springtime chicks won’t become laying hens until at least the end of the season, and in some cases, they may not lay eggs at all until the next spring.
-On the other hand, chicks hatched and raised in the fall or winter will be ready to lay eggs in the spring and throughout the entire season.
-If you show chickens, your chicks born in the winter will be older and larger by the time competition season comes around, giving them an advantage over their younger rivals.
-Winter chicks also tend to be hardier throughout their lives.
+However, if you raise baby chicks that are hatched and nurtured during the fall or winter, they will be ready to lay eggs in the spring and throughout the entire season.
+If you show chickens, your baby chicks born in the winter will be older and larger by the time competition season comes around, giving them an advantage over their younger rivals.

-TIPS FOR TAKING CARE OF WINTER CHICKS
+TIPS FOR TAKING CARE OF WINTER CHICKS IN COLD WEATHER

 PROVIDE THE PROPER AMOUNT OF HEAT